 The worst of things did happened: Katie didn’t pull through.
 A few hours later, she was pronounced brain-dead.
 Then we donated her organs.
 Then she died.

-His goodness showed up, too, in the private moments, alone in my agony, railing against our new reality.
+His goodness showed up, too, in the private moments when I was alone in my agony, railing against our new reality.
 God’s unbending gentleness didn’t flinch.
 He didn’t recoil at my anger.
 He didn’t shame me for my despair.
 He simply was.
 Gentle, tender, present.
 I felt Him, always near, but never intrusive.
 The blanket of His embrace never slipped.

 I had not been back to that little hospital in Elgin since those days—to that horrid brick building in the beautiful, victorian neighborhood where my daughter had died, to the place where God’s whisper had seemed baffling at the time—a cruel joke, yet somehow tempting, if it could be true.
 When I awoke this morning—five years to the day—I knew I needed to return to that place once again.
 I’d heard they shut down the hospital a year or so after Katie’s death.
 Did the building still exist?
 I googled it on my phone, plugged the old address into my GPS, and climbed in my car.

-I retraced the frantic route my husband and I had driven five years ago, when we had unknowingly passing the freshly vacated accident site.
-This time, I slowed and acknowledged the spot with quiet reverence.
+I retraced the route my husband and I had driven with frantic focus after receiving the hospital’s phone call five years ago.
+We had unknowingly passing our daughter’s freshly vacated accident site.
+This time, I slowed my car and acknowledged the spot with quiet reverence.
 As I approached Elgin, my “body memory” of the little town began to creep over me.
-The look of the streets was familiar, with their turn-of-the-century homes, the ancient oak trees towering above.
-Even the air smelled vaguely familiar, its moist, budding late-spring scent swirling through my open window.
-A tuft of cottonwood bumped softly against my windshield as it passed by.
+The look of the streets was familiar.
+The turn-of-the-century homes, the ancient oak trees towering above, even the air smelled vaguely familiar.
+Its moist, flowering late-spring scent swirled through my open window and a tuft of cottonwood bumped softly against my windshield as I passed by.